 Finally, Stone Temple has built an affable brand through their light-hearted videos and not-so-serious on-site experience.
 There are some arguments in SEO circles that their videos might be a little too light-hearted for our industry, but it’s hard to argue with the results.
 They’re now an 85-person SEO agency.

 I didn’t especially build Siege for this in terms of the public-facing persona, but I definitely try to not be a jerk publicly, and we specifically hire for humble, likable personalities.
+I think that we’ve worked towards becoming a video production company allows us to be more accessible to clients as well.
 That has certainly gone a long way towards client retention (and employee retention, since they end up working with people they enjoy).

 3. Make Hiring and Retention as Important as Service